liindawu/Lab1/index.md

 **My name is Linda Wu and I am a third year Computer Science major.**
 >I also have a double minor in business and math.

-*My favorite snippet of code is as follows:*
+*This is my favorite snippet of code:*
 ```
 print("Hello, world!")
 ```